Nicolaus93/nicolaus93.github.io/_posts/2018-1-6-second_post.md

 $$

-Where we used the fact that the expected value of the indicator function is indeed a probability.
+Where we used the fact that the expected value of the indicator function of an event $A$ is indeed the probability of that event happening.

 If we introduce the following shorthand: